 The high fat and high protein diets are leaving many people fiber starved and constipated.
 Animal products such as meat, dairy, and eggs can be very nourishing foods, but they do not contain any fiber.

-Fruits and vegetables are full of fiber and water to promote healthy bowel movements.
-Eating high fiber foods is crucial for preventing constipation.
+Whole grains, legumes, fruits, and vegetables are full of fiber and water to promote healthy bowel movements.
+Eating high-fiber foods is crucial for preventing constipation.

 Adding 1 tbsp of ground chia seeds and flax seeds to your food daily is a great way to add more fiber to your diet.
 Start your morning with this blueberry kale smoothie with chia seeds or this apple pie chia pudding!

-Water is the underlooked nutrient and common cause of constipation.
+Drinking water helps bowel movements and is a common cause of constipation.
 Make sure you are hydrated by drinking enough water and not consuming dehydrating beverages.

 Fiber retains moisture from water to help keep the contents of the bowel moist so that food can easily pass along the digestive tract.
-There is nothing worse than not being able to go to the bathroom due to compacted and dehydrated feces.
+There is nothing worse than not going to the bathroom due to compacted and dehydrated feces.

 Be sure to drink half your body weight (in pounds) in ounces.
 For most people, this is between 2-3 liters a day.
 Drinking water is one of the easiest ways to promote healthy bowel movements and support detoxification.

-#4 Ditch the sugar, refined carbohydrates and fructose
+#4 Ditch the sugar, refined carbohydrates, saturated fats, and fructose

 Bile acts as a natural laxative and stimulates peristalsis in the digestive tract.
 The liver produces bile which is stored in the gallbladder.

-The ability of the liver to produce bile can be inhibited with the consumption of processed sugar.
-Refined carbohydrates, high fructose corn syrup, and refined sugar are the worst foods for the liver.
+The consumption of processed sugar can inhibit the ability of the liver to produce bile.
+Refined carbohydrates, high fructose corn syrup, saturated fats, and refined sugar are the worst foods for the liver.
 These foods cause a fatty liver when consumed in excess.

-If the liver becomes fatty, it is not able to make the same quantity and quality of bile required for peristalsis and a healthy bowel movement.
+If the liver becomes fatty, it cannot make the quantity and quality of bile required for peristalsis and a healthy bowel movement.
 Producing enough bile with optimal bile flow from the gallbladder is key to having regular bowel movements.

 The connection between low bile production and constipation is not well known.
 Insufficient bile production or flow is the underlying cause of constipation that many people do not know.